TheRenegadeCoder/sample-programs/docs/projects/baklava/index.md

 authors:
 ---

+In this article, we'll introduce the Baklava project, its requirements, and how to test it.

+## Description

 Baklava is a Turkish dessert, and its shape is like an equilateral quadrangle.
 It is used as an example for programming education in Turkish schools.